vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 Key features include:

-1. **Dynamic Code Generation**: The solution generates Python code to query SQL Server tables and answer user questions effectively.
+1. **Dynamic Code Generation**: This solution dynamically generates Python code tailored to query SQL Server tables and provide accurate responses to user questions.
+The approach is designed to be adaptable and extendable, enabling seamless integration with other Data Stores , APIs or platforms as needed.
 2. **CSV File Support**: It processes uploaded CSV files, enabling data analysis and insights generation.
 3. **Scalability and Flexibility**: The approach is adaptable and can be extended to support various data sources beyond SQL Server or CSV.